Life Coach vs. Therapist: What Are the Differences?

 - Transformation Academy – Life Purpose Life Coach Certification

 Some certification programs offer a specific focus, such as the health-focused life coaching credential offered by the Health Coach Institute.
-Regardless of which certification option you choose, the prior work you will have performed in your graduate-level certificate program will help you succeed.
+Regardless of which certification option you choose, the prior work you will have performed in your graduate-level certificate program can help you prepare to pursue this career.

-If you aspire to help others achieve their dreams, then you can acquire a firm academic foundation for success at Grand Canyon University.
-The College of Humanities and Social Sciences is pleased to offer the Graduate Certificate of Completion in Life Coaching program.
-It requires just four eight-week courses for completion, and it will empower you to develop in-demand life coaching skills.
+If you aspire to help others achieve their dreams, then you can acquire a firm academic foundation at Grand Canyon University.
+The College of Humanities and Social Sciences is pleased to offer the Graduate Certificate in Life Coaching program.
+It requires four eight-week courses for completion.

-In addition, GCU offers a number of undergraduate and graduate psychology programs for aspiring therapists.
-Click on Request Info at the top of your screen to find an academic program that fits your career goals.
+In addition, GCU offers a number of undergraduate and graduate psychology and counseling programs for aspiring therapists and counselors.
+Fill out the form on this page to speak with a university counselor who can help you find an academic program that fits your career goals.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.